splunk/splunk-sdk-ruby/README.md

 #### Ruby

-The Splunk SDK for Ruby requires Ruby 1.9.2 or later.
+The Splunk SDK for Ruby has been tested with [Ruby 1.9.2 and Ruby 1.9.3](http://www.ruby-lang.org/).
+For best results, use one of those versions.

 #### Splunk SDK for Ruby